beta-tester/RPi-PXE-Server/README.md

 ## installation:
 assuming,
 - your Raspberry Pi is running Raspbian Jessie (or Lite) from 2017-07-05,
-- and has a proper connection to the internet via LAN.
+- and has a proper connection to the internet via LAN (eth0).
-- and your SD card can hold all the iso images,
+- and your SD card can hold all the iso images (41GB when you use unmodified script),
 - and you have plugged an USB-memory-stick that has the has a label **PXE-Server**
 - and the folowing folder structure on the USB memory stick:
 ```
-/tftp
-/tftp/iso
+.
+└── backup
+    ├── img
+    └── iso

+mkdir -p /backup/img
+mkdir -p /backup/iso
 ```

 optional structure for win-pe pxe boot
 ```
-/tftp/bootmgr.exe
-/tftp/boot/
-/tftp/efi/
+.
+└── backup
+    └── tftp
+        ├── boot
+        └── efi

+mkdir -p /backup/tftp/boot
+mkdir -p /backup/tftp/efi
 ```

 1. run `bash install-pxe-server_pass1.sh` to install necessary packages